 3. Choose your smart home actions

+Routines can do far more than simply control smart devices, but this is where we’ll start.
 Tap Add action, then choose Smart Home.
-You can now choose to Control device or Control scene.
+You can now choose to Control device, Control group or Control scene.
 Scenes are discovered by Alexa for certain products, such as a specific Philips Hue lighting mode.
+You can create Amazon Alexa smart home groups to make control easier.
+The downside of using Groups is that you only get simple on/off controls, rather than the more granular controls that selecting individual devices gives you.

 Select the option you want for the device you’ve selected and tap Next, and then tap Add.
 Repeat this step for any other smart home devices you want to control.